starsite/SwiftFM/README.md

 ### ✅ Validate Session (function) -> Bool

 FileMaker Data API 19 or later.
 Returns a `Bool`.
 This function isn't terribly helpful by itself.
-It's most helpful when used to wrap *other* calls, so you can assure they'll fire with a valid `token`.
+It's most helpful when used to wrap other calls, to ensure they'll be fired with a valid `token`.

 ```swift
 func validateSession(token: String) async -> Bool {